boltops-tools/ufo-docs/_docs/contributing.md

 ## Thank You

 Thanks!
-Hacking on Ufo should be fun.
+Hacking on UFO should be fun.
 If you find any of this hard to figure out, let us know so we can improve our process or documentation!